 This example shows how landed cost can affect your selling price decision and how different products can have different costs involved in transportation.

 Importance of Landed Cost

-Landed cost unravel the hidden costs and thus help the retailer to sell it at an appropriate price.
+Landed costs unravel the hidden costs and thus help the retailer to sell it at an appropriate price.

-The aim is to make sufficient profits to cover up the extra expenses in importing the product and at the same time not seem very costly to the customers.
+The aim is to make sufficient profits to cover the extra expenses of importing the product and at the same time not seem very costly to the customers.

 The landed cost analysis is important for the following reasons:

-- Precise data on landed cost can make you far-sighted, and therefore you take decisions not solely on the purchasing price of a specific product but other factors as well.
+- Precise data on landed cost can make you far-sighted, and therefore you make decisions not solely on the purchasing price of a specific product but other factors as well.

 Landed cost calculation is not at all easy if you are running a multi-product store.

-Other factor which adds to the complexity is the uniqueness of landed cost for each and every merchandise.
+Another factor that adds to the complexity is the uniqueness of landed cost for every merchandise.
 Depending upon the product it has to be calculated differently.
-Landed cost calculation model must be flexible and must be updated time to time.
+The landed cost calculation model must be flexible and must be updated from time to time.